 The titanium frames are produced to order and not part of a mass manufacturing process, making each one unique and specifically designed with attention to detail.

 The straight tube design is a necessity with any metal material, giving the bike a traditional appearance other than the single front cog and wider tires.
-The Flow Motion features a 65.5-degree head tube angle with 42.5cm chainstay and is compatible with both 27.5″ and 29″ wheels.
+The Flow Motion features a 65.5-degree head tube angle with a 42.5cm chainstay and is compatible with both 27.5″ and 29″ wheels.
 The headtube is 44mm and it’s able to run a fork with 150mm or 160mm travel.

 For the drivetrain, Sage has opted for Shimano XT M8120 with a standard build and the option to upgrade to the XTR M9120 for an additional $1090.
 Brakes are hydraulic discs with 180mm rotors and users can choose from Stan’s Flow MK3 wheels or upgrade to Industry Nine Backcountry or Enve M640 rims.